Fall2015-ECSE321/team18/README.md

   Note: The default login for administrator and scorekeeper are username: admin, password: admin

-1. Follow steps 1 and 2 above to build the Java jar application
+1. Clone from Github stable branch to local repository
-2. Before navigating to the build/jar directory to access the generated jar application run `ant runDemo2` from the terminal while in the team18 directory
+2. Navigate to the git repository (team18 directory) from a terminal and run `ant runDemo2` then `ant linkApp` from the terminal while in the team18 directory

   Note: Must have Apache Ant installed to run command, a java JDK to compile the Demo, and a JRE installed to run the Demo.
-3. A data.xml file will be generated in the team18 directory.
+3. In addition to generating a runnable Java jar application in the build/jar directory a data.xml file will be generated in the team18 directory.
 Copy this xml file to the build/jar directory and double click the SoccerStatsApp.jar to run with the demo data.

   Note: Must have a JRE installed to run jar application